yashowardhan992/yelp-camp/README.md

 9) Secure: WanderCamp employs robust security measures to ensure that your data is safe and protected.

-10 )Constantly evolving: WanderCamp is always improving and evolving to provide the best possible experience for its users.
+10) Constantly evolving: WanderCamp is always improving and evolving to provide the best possible experience for its users.
 With regular updates and new features, there's always something new to explore.

 Screenshots :